uw-unsat/jitterbug/README.md

 at a time.
 There are several properties of the JIT that are currently not specified or verified:

-- JIT prologue and epilogue.
+- Limited support for verifying prologue and epilogue, on riscv32 only.

-- Limited support for call/exit instructions:
+- Limited support for verifying call/exit instructions:
   + `BPF_CALL`, `BPF_TAIL_CALL`, and `BPF_EXIT` are supported on riscv32 and riscv64;
   + `BPF_CALL` and `BPF_EXIT` are supported on arm32 and arm64.